-Questions to Ask Before You Hit Send
+Questions to Ask Before You Click Send

 - What is my purpose for sending this email?
-Will the message seem important to the receiver? - How much email does the reader usually receive, and what will make them read this message (or delete it)? - Do the formality and style of my writing match the expectations of my audience? - Did I identify myself and make it easy for the reader to respond in an appropriate manner? - Will the receiver be able to open and read any attachments?
+Will the message seem important to the receiver? - How much email does the reader usually receive, and what will make them read this message (or delete it)? - Do the formality and style of my writing match the expectations of my audience? - Did I identify myself and make it easy for the reader to respond? - Will the receiver be able to open and read any attachments?